Skip to content

 Clients can open an uploaded file and use its Comments panel to ask questions or leave context ("this is the 2024 return — 2023 is still with my accountant").
 Comments appear for your team on the same file inside the request, and update in real time while both sides have the page open.
 Team members can be notified of new comments — see notification settings in User configurations.

 Collection isn't one-way.
-Your firm can share files and folders back to a client — completed filings, engagement letters, statements — and they appear in the client's Shared Documents area.
+Your firm can share files and folders back to a client — completed filings, engagement letters, statements — and they appear in the client's Shared files area.
 Each shared item shows who shared it, when, the file size, and an optional message from your team.
 The client can View the file in the browser or Download it.
 Folders expand to show their contents.

 Optional client sign-in